 LGBTQ+ Hymns and Worship Songs, Part 1

 "Blessed Are the Poor" is a queer take on the Beatitudes.
+A YouTube video can be found here.

 "Days of Rage and Days of Hope" is a hymn for Pride Sunday or Pride month.
 A YouTube video of the more traditionally arranged version can be found here and a YouTube video of a 1960s-style pop music version can be found here.

 "Fearfully, Wonderfully Made" celebrates our embodied lives.
+A YouTube video can be found here.

 "A Gift for the Altar," an LGBTQ+ church inclusion song, was first published in Shaping Sanctuary in 2000.
 The recording is available upon request but is not posted here, due to some unintentionally ableist language.